Yueming-Yin/T2C-CNN/README.md

 patches  |  frame_{idx+1}/spot_{idx+1}.tif  |  The cropped fluorescent spots from the row fluorescence image patches_subtracted  |  frame_{idx+1}/spot_{idx+1}.tif  |  The cropped, background-corrected and -masked fluorescent spots

-- Example data is provided in each folder
+- Example data is provided in "data/spots"

 It would also generate a index table at f"{data_dir}/spots/domain_{process_domain}_indexes_linked.csv".
 This table can be directly read and construct dataset in our main codes.
 In the "./data/spots/" directory, we provide the four index files used in this study.